Ted Klaudt: Trial and conviction

 Klaudt's trial on these charges started October 30, 2007 at the Hughes County Courthouse.
 On November 7, the defense rested and the 12-person jury retired to deliberate.
 Three hours later, the jury convicted Klaudt on all four counts of second-degree rape.
 He was sentenced on January 17, 2008, to 44 years in prison: 11 years per count, to be served consecutively.

 Klaudt also pleaded guilty to witness tampering, and was sentenced to an additional ten years' imprisonment.

+In 2017, he lost a bid for a new trial.

 "Copyrighting" his name

 In December 2009, Ted Klaudt sent a "Common Law Copyright Notice" to the Associated Press and various state media outlets warning that use of his name, Ted Klaudt, without permission is a violation of a common-law copyright of a trade name or trademark and could result in a judgment against the offender of up to US$500,000.
 Laura Malone, associated general counsel for intellectual property at The Associated Press, noted that the names of individuals, including Ted Klaudt, cannot be protected under copyright law.
-The resulting publicity made his case more famous than ever, a syndrome sometimes termed the "Streisand effect".